apache/camel-kamelets-examples/jbang/azure-eventhubs-kafka-azure-schema-registry/README.md

-# Example for consuming from EventHubs in Avro format, using Azure Schema Registry
+# Example for consuming from Azure EventHubs in Avro format, using Azure Schema Registry

 This example shows a YAML DSL route for consuming Avro messages from Eventhubs using Azure Schema Registry.
 The exmaple also includes a producer for convenience, as well as a wrapper around [DefaultAzureCredentials](https://learn.microsoft.com/en-us/java/api/com.azure.identity.defaultazurecredential?view=azure-java-stable)